The Legacy of Katharine D. McCormick

 Philanthropist and Women’s Rights Activist

 Katharine Dexter McCormick (1875 – 1967) was a U.S. biologist, suffragist, and philanthropist most well-known for her financial support of the research leading to the development of the first birth control pill.

 Katharine bequeathed $5 million to the Stanford School of Medicine for the encouragement and assistance of women in pursuing the study of medicine and biomedical research.
 This fund currently supports the following initiatives:

 McCormick Faculty Awards: These awards provide research/project funding to junior faculty women for career advancement, or to junior faculty men or women who support the advancement of women in medicine through research.
-Fellows are awarded up to $30,000 per year for two years, for stipend support only, plus an optional travel supplement of $1,000 (travel supplement may be changed to fellowship funding at the end of the fellowship).
+Fellows are awarded up to $30,000 per year for two years.

-McCormick Travel Funds: These funds are used to support selected women to attend external professional development seminars.
+McCormick Travel Funds: These funds are used to support selected faculty to attend external professional development seminars.
 Please find a list of qualifying external professional development seminars.

 McCormick Lectureship: This lectureship series Katharine McCormick’s lifelong support of women’s rights.
 Each year a distinguished woman scientist is invited to speak to the Stanford community about her work.
 Stanford students and faculty are given opportunities to network with the speaker and learn about her contributions to her field.